 The Company is subject to certain risks related to the operation of its business and development of its products and product candidates.
-The Company believes that it will have adequate liquidity to finance its planned operations, including development of its products and product candidates, via cash on hand as of September 30, 2012 of \$21,089,000 until at least December 31, 2012.
-While the Company's budgeted cash usage and operating plan for 2012 does not currently contemplate taking additional actions to reduce the use of cash over the next three months, the Company could, if necessary, delay or forego certain budgeted discretionary expenditures such as anticipated hiring plans or certain non-critical research and development expenditures, as well as slow down or delay certain clinical trial activity (without jeopardizing our Phase 3 clinical trial for CLI).
-While the Company could sell shares through an At the Market Sales Agreement (ATM) to raise additional capital, there are certain factors, such as volume of trading in our stock, our stock price and the ability to terminate the agreement with notice, which could limit the amount the Company could raise in a short period of time.
-On a longer-term basis, the Company will need to raise additional funds in order to complete product development programs and complete clinical trials needed to market and commercialize these products.
+As of March 31, 2013, the Company had \$9,226,000 of cash and cash equivalents.
+This is not sufficient to sustain operations for one year.
+In light of the Company's financial position, it is evaluating strategic and financial opportunities in the short-term in order to maintain adequate liquidity through December 31, 2013 and beyond.
+Additionally, the Company could sell shares through an At the Market Sales Agreement (ATM) in order to raise additional capital, though there are certain factors, such as volume of trading in the stock, the stock price and the ability to terminate the agreement with notice, which could limit the amount the Company could raise in a short period of time.
+On a longer-term basis, the Company will need to raise additional funds in order to complete product development programs and complete clinical trials needed to market and commercialize its products.
 The Company cannot be certain that such funding will be available on favorable terms, if at all.
-Some of the factors that will impact the Company's ability to raise additional capital and its overall success include: the rate and degree of progress for product development, the rate of regulatory approval to proceed with clinical trial programs, the level of success achieved in clinical trials, the requirements for marketing authorization from regulatory bodies in the United States and other countries, the liquidity and market volatility of the Company's equity securities, regulatory and manufacturing requirements and uncertainties, technological developments by competitors, and other factors.
-If the Company cannot raise such funds, it may not be able to develop or enhance products, take advantage of future opportunities, or respond to competitive pressures or unanticipated requirements, which would likely have a material adverse impact on the Company's business, financial condition and results of operations.
-As a result of the need to raise additional capital, there is uncertainty regarding our ability to continue as a going concern.
+Some of the factors that will impact the Company's ability to raise additional capital and our overall success include: the rate and degree of progress for product development, the rate of regulatory approval to proceed with clinical trial programs, the level of success achieved in clinical trials, the requirements for marketing authorization from regulatory bodies in the United States and other countries, the liquidity and market volatility of the Company's equity securities, regulatory and manufacturing requirements and uncertainties, technological developments by competitors, and other factors.
+If the Company cannot raise such funds, the Company will not be able to develop or enhance products, take advantage of future opportunities, or respond to competitive pressures or unanticipated requirements, which would have a material adverse impact on the business, financial condition and results of operations.
+As a result of the need to raise additional capital and a net capital deficiency, there is uncertainty regarding the Company's ability to maintain liquidity sufficient to operate the business effectively over at least the next twelve months, which raises substantial doubt as to the ability to continue as a going concern.
 The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.